na-na-hi/renget/archive/ponyxl_loras_n_stuff.md

 Male Pokemon: https://files.catbox.moe/ka331j.txt

 ##LoRA training
 I'm currently running sdxl_train_network.py with the following settings to train on a 4090 using about 13.8 GB VRAM.
 This obviously isn't the only way to run it and maybe my settings could be improved, feel free to express your opinion in /hdg/.

+UPDATE 1/26/2024 The below settings are generally for training styles.
+When training characters I've been having better success with --network_alpha set to up to half of the --network_dim, so in the case of the below settings I'm also using --network alpha set to 32 when making character LoRAs.
+I haven't really done any comprehensive testing with it I just was having more difficulty with characters (mostly looking flanderized or exaggerated caricatures of themselves) and that seemed to help.
+Maybe someone can do a more thorough investigation on the topic.
+It might be that other optimizers would be better for characters.

  --network_module = networks.lora
  --train_data_dir = "$IMAGES_PATH$"